 Another important matter is in regards to your will and trust if you have an estate plan.
 As quickly as possible, revoke your trust, re title your properties into tenants-in-common, and change your will to show your new situation.
 I am sure you would not want your ex-spouse to inherit any of your possessions once you are gone.

 Remember, it is a process that must be gone through.
 Bank accounts can and should be divided right away.
 Also, do not forget that both parties are liable for credit card debt if they signed for the card.
 If you were on the card and your ex-spouse refuses to pay, the company will come to you demanding payment.

 Speak with North County Divorce Attorney and Certified Family Law Specialist Richard M. Renkin

-If you would like more information about how you can protect specific assets in your California divorce, we encourage you to contact us for a confidential consultation.
+If you would like more information about how you can protect specific assets in your California divorce, we encourage you to contact us for a confidential case evaluation.
 To schedule an appointment with divorce attorney and Certified Family Law Specialist Richard M. Renkin, please call our North County law offices at 619-299-7100 or request an appointment online today.